devdave/wfmastery/README.md

 1. What the fuck is this?

-    A pet project to make it easier to track equipment missing from the game warframe
+...A pet project to make it easier to track equipment missing from the game warframe

 2. How does it work?